V4Fire/Client/src/components/base/b-bottom-slide/README.md

 }
 ```

-Okay, now we can access `b-bottom-slide` from anywhere, but what's the point in the `b-modal` component?
-The point is simple.
-It will implement the logic of a wrapper component that will render templates inside `b-bottom-slide`.
+Alright, now we can access `b-bottom-slide` from anywhere.
+But, what is the purpose of the `b-modal` component?
+The purpose is fairly straightforward.
+The `b-modal` component will implement the logic of a wrapper component that renders templates inside `b-bottom-slide`.

-Many approaches can be used here.
-For example, the `open` method of the `b-modal `component can take an object on which to draw the content in `b-bottom-slide`.
+There are various approaches that can be used to achieve this.
+For instance, the `open` method of the `b-modal` component can accept an object that defines the content to be displayed within the `b-bottom-slide`.

 __b-modal.ts__